Constitution & Bylaws

 SECTION 2.
 Regular Election of Officers and Directors

-1. The Officers and Directors shall be elected annually by ballots showing the names of candidates arranged alphabetically.
+- The Officers and Directors shall be elected annually by ballots showing the names of candidates arranged alphabetically.
 One ballot shall be emailed to each member no later than May 15, with an attachment marked “Ballot”.

-2. Only ballots received or dated up to and including midnight, May 31, shall be considered valid and counted in the election.
+- Only ballots received or dated up to and including midnight, May 31, shall be considered valid and counted in the election.
 The validity and count of ballots for Officers and Directors shall be under the complete direction of the nominating committee chairman.

-4. The names of the newly elected Officers and Board of Directors shall be communicated to the membership by posting them on the website.
+- The names of the newly elected Officers and Board of Directors shall be communicated to the membership by posting them on the website.

-SECTION 2.
+SECTION 1.
 Special Committees

-The President, with the approval of the Board of Directors shall also appoint such special committees as may be deemed necessary to carry on the work of AAF-GE, and shall name the chairperson of each.
+The President, with the approval of the Board of Directors shall appoint special committees as may be deemed necessary to carry on the work of AAF-GE, and shall name the chairperson of each.

-SECTION 3.
+SECTION 2.
 Policy and Financial Obligation

 No committee shall have the authority to commit AAF-GE on matters of policy or to create financial obligations.
 All committee plans and actions shall be subject to the approval of the Board of Directors.